Brazil looks at extending expiry date of J&J COVID vaccines

-Brazil's health regulator Anvisa met with representatives of Johnson & Johnson (JNJ.N) subsidiary Janssen on Friday to discuss extending the expiry date of a batch of 3 million doses of its COVID vaccine bought by the South American nation.
+BRASILIA (Reuters) - Brazil’s health regulator Anvisa met with representatives of Johnson & Johnson subsidiary Janssen on Friday to discuss extending the expiry date of a batch of 3 million doses of its COVID vaccine bought by the South American nation.

 The batch of vaccines expires on June 27.